gorkafraga/guidesbook/_sources/GUIDE_MachineLearning.md

-# Machine learning glossary (in the context of MVPA)
+# Machine learning glossary
-The following glossary is copied from a paper on describing a matlab toolbox for MVPA: [https://www.frontiersin.org/articles/10.3389/fnins.2020.00289/fullMVPA ](https://www.frontiersin.org/articles/10.3389/fnins.2020.00289/full).
+This is a machine learning glossary in the context of multivariate pattern analysis, copied from a paper on describing a matlab toolbox for MVPA: [https://www.frontiersin.org/articles/10.3389/fnins.2020.00289/fullMVPA ](https://www.frontiersin.org/articles/10.3389/fnins.2020.00289/full).

 For an in-depth introduction to machine learning refer to standard textbooks (Bishop, 2007; Hastie et al., 2009; James et al., 2013).